Michael T. Hannan: Organizational ecology

 The scope of their organizational ecology theory ranged from birth of new organizations (organizational founding), organizational growth and organizational change, to the death of organizations (firm mortality).
 Organizations compete in their environment, where processes like natural selection rule.

+The role of categories

+Since the early 2000s, Hannan has been researching how concepts and categories shape markets.
+His main contribution is introducing fuzzy concepts to the study of industry and population boundaries.
+With his co-authors, Gael Le Mens, Greta Hsu, Balázs Kovács, Giacomo Negro, László Pólos, Elizabeth Pontikes, and Amanda Sharkey, they published a book on this topic: Concepts and Categories: Foundations for Sociological and Cultural Analysis.